 - suspected heart attack

 - serious accident

-If you decide to go to the Emergency Department, the link below shows the current average waiting time to see the nurse or doctor who will treat you at those participating hospitals across Northern Ireland.
+If you go to the Emergency Department, check current average waiting time to see the nurse or doctor at participating hospitals across Northern Ireland.

 You should always call 999 if someone is seriously ill or injured and their life is at risk.

 Health visitors are specially trained nurses who provide advice and support in the community for people whose health may be vulnerable.

 If you have a child under five years old, you will usually be assigned a health visitor when your baby is about 10 days old.

 If this doesn't happen, contact your GP's surgery and they will let the local health visitor know.

 If you, or a member of your family, need nursing care or support at home, a community nurse or health visitor could help.